Nantes: Transport

 The city is linked to Paris by the A11 motorway, which passes through Angers, Le Mans and Chartres.
 Nantes is on the Way of the Estuaries, a network of motorways connecting northern France and the Spanish border in the south-west while bypassing Paris.
 The network serves Rouen, Le Havre, Rennes, La Rochelle and Bordeaux.
 South of Nantes, the road corresponds to the A83 motorway; north of the city (towards Rennes) it is the RN137, a free highway.
 These motorways form a 43 km ring road around the city, France's second longest after the ring in Bordeaux.

-Nantes' central railway station is connected by TGV trains to Paris, Lille, Lyon, Marseille and Strasbourg.
+Nantes's central railway station is connected by TGV trains to Paris, Lille, Lyon, Marseille and Strasbourg.
 The LGV Atlantique high-speed railway reaches Paris in two hours, ten minutes (compared with four hours by car).
 With almost 12 million passengers each year, the Nantes station is the sixth-busiest in France outside Paris.
 In addition to TGV trains, the city is connected by Intercités trains to Rennes, Vannes, Quimper, Tours, Orléans, La Rochelle and Bordeaux.
 Local TER trains serve Pornic, Cholet or Saint-Gilles-Croix-de-Vie.

-Nantes Atlantique Airport in Bouguenais, 8 km south-east of the city centre, serves about 80 destinations in Europe (primarily in France, Spain, Italy, the United Kingdom and Greece) and connects airports in Africa, the Caribbean and Canada.
+Nantes Atlantique Airport in Bouguenais, 8 km south-west of the city centre, serves about 80 destinations in Europe (primarily in France, Spain, Italy, the United Kingdom and Greece) and connects airports in Africa, the Caribbean and Canada.
 Air traffic has increased from 2.6 million passengers in 2009 to 4.1 million in 2014, while its capacity has been estimated at 3.5 million passengers per year.
 A new Aéroport du Grand Ouest in Notre-Dame-des-Landes, 20 km north of Nantes, was projected from the 1970s, to create a hub serving north-western France.
 Its construction was however strongly opposed, primarily by green and anti-capitalist activists.
 The potential construction site was long occupied and the project became a political topic on the national scale.
 The French government eventually decided to renounce to the project in 2018.